anirudh666/gsoc-application/README.md

 - Make all the changes required

--Create a new remote for the upstream repository with the command
-	`$ git remote add upstream https://github.com/kedark3/demo `
-("upstream repo" refers to the original repository you created your fork from).
+- Create a new remote for the upstream repository with the command `$ git remote add upstream https://github.com/kedark3/demo ` ("upstream repo" refers to the original repository you created your fork from).